Old patterns tend to stick around.

 “Sorry I delayed you,” I say, but I’m not really sorry.

-My son walks with his dad to his car, his voice disappearing while I’m making sure the air conditioner is stable.
+My son walks with his dad to his car, his voice disappearing while I make sure the air conditioner is stable.

 I run out the door.

 My boy is leaving.
-I’ll not see him for another six months.
-He’s driving for two days on a holiday weekend to Kansas to a job where he’s proud to be making good money at a welding job.
+I won’t see him for six months.
+It’s a holiday weekend, and he’s driving for two days from New Mexico to Kansas, where he’s eager to continue making good money at a welding job.

 The car engine starts.
 “Text me when you reach La Junta,” his dad says.
 Seeing me hastily approaching, he adds, “I think your mom wants to say something.”